hubert/rdd/README.md

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'rdd'

-And then execute:
+Clone this repo and build the gem:

-    $ bundle
+    $ gem build rdd.gemspec

 Or install it yourself as:

-    $ gem install rdd
+    $ gem install rdd-0.0.1.gem

 If you're using rbenv, you need to create the shim for the rdd executable.